nrcelik/NorthwindBackend/README.md

 # This is an application based on Restful APIs consisting of two controllers such as categories and products.

-You can do CRUD operations by using this apis on category and product table.
+You can do CRUD operations by using this APIs on category and product table.

 Used technologies;